 You must make a payment to your credit card every month as advised by your monthly statement.
-Your statement will note when the payment is due and what the minimum payment is required.
+Your statement will note when the payment is due and what minimum payment is required.
 The minimum payment will be equal to 2% of the closing balance or $10, whichever is greater – added on to any unpaid due amount.
-If you need to move your statement date so it coincides with your pay, then you can call Westpac to do this.
+If you need to move your statement date so it coincides with your pay, then you can call Westpac to discuss this.

 Can I link my Westpac Transaction Account to my card?

 Yes, except for the Altitude American Express card.
 By doing this you will only need to carry one card in your wallet.
 You’ll be able to withdraw funds from your linked accounts in ATMs and use EFTPOS.
 You can also transfer funds from one account to another through online banking.

 How much should I try to pay off each month?

 If you don’t pay your full outstanding balance, you will incur interest charges.
 Cash advances will incur interest charges from the day you made the cash advance.
 Westpac recommends that you aim to pay off more than your minimum repayment to avoid any extra interest charges.